SvenJedeck/EventLogX/README.md

 	>> Private ThisProtectedLogsFull As New List(Of String)({"Security", "System"}) <<
 	As name said.
 They are fully protected.

-If you want to use the pseudo API for a WinForm, you must refer/link some controls:
+If you want to use the pseudo API for a WinForm, you must refer/link some controls and you must choose confimation level:

 	- List/Combo for OTHER logs
 	- List/Combo for OWN logs